zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/shipments/introduction-to-shipments.md

 ## Shipped

-Once an order has been shipped and awaiting confirmation of delivery, the order is in the Shipped phase.
+Once an order has been shipped and awaits confirmation of delivery, the order is in the Shipped phase.
 Click _Deliver_ when the delivery has been made.

 ![Shipments Menu - Shipped](./introduction-to-shipments/images/08.png)